Time to realize fire and floods come together

 If you didn’t receive a ballot, you can call the County to request a replacement ballot by May 9, 2014.
 Information is on the County website at www.coconino.az.gov/elections.

 For more information on the Regional Plan call Sara Dechter, AICP, at (928) 213-2631, or contact her via e-mail at sdechter@FlagstaffAz.gov.

 Thursday, May 1, 2014 Public Meeting

 6:00 pm at the Joseph C. Montoya Community Center

 A Vision for Flagstaff's Water Future

-Also on the program, our NAU intern, Alex Garcia, will present the results of her research on the effectiveness of FoRio's outreach efforts.
+Also on the program, our NAU intern, Alex Garcia, will present the results of her research on the effectiveness of our outreach efforts.